MEET THE TEAM

-She began working towards social change when she was 18 years old and debated the injustice faced by women and individuals from lower classes and castes.
+She began working towards social change when she was 18 years old, questioning the injustice faced by women and individuals from lower classes and castes.
 She was inspired by the life of Dr. Babasaheb Ambedkar among many others and began to encourage young girls, like herself, to understand and raise their voices against social injustice.

 Deepali has a Master’s degree in Economics and is currently pursuing her Management Studies.
-She has extensively worked with the youth and women for the past 18 years and has strived for their cause in various government bodies like the Juvenile Justice Board and the Department of Women and Child Development.
-Deepali has been conducting police trainings sessions on the rights of juveniles when there is a conflict with law and has also been involved in research on the Aftercare Program for vulnerable individuals in Maharashtra.
-She has also been holding training sessions for other stakeholders: Ngos, young women and so on.
-She is a board member of the Dadar police Sexual harassment Committee.
-As the emerging leader, Deepali has been sharing intellectual space and collaborated with different humanist movements and networks all over the country.
-She has used her experience and learning to fuel the mission of Urja which in turn has allowed her to work compassionately with young women and the government alike.
+She has extensively worked with youth and women for the past 18 years and has advocated for them in various government bodies like the Juvenile Justice Board and the Department of Women and Child Development.
+To help deal with instances of conflict with law, Deepali has been conducting police training sessions on the rights of juveniles, and has also been involved in research on the Aftercare Program for vulnerable individuals in Maharashtra.
+Furthermore, she has been holding training sessions for other stakeholders: NGOs, young women and so on.
+As an emerging leader, Deepali has collaborated with different humanist movements and networks all over the country.
+She has used her experience and learning to fuel the mission of Urja, which in turn has allowed her to work compassionately with young women and the government alike.

-At Pratha, she started her career with the implementation of Slum Sanitation Programme in the slums of Mumbai.
-Presently, she is involved with the project Management Services of MCGM for monitoring the activities under Slum Sanitation Programme (SSP).
+At Pratha, she started her career with the implementation of the Slum Sanitation Program in the slums of Mumbai.
+Presently, she is involved with the project Management Services of MCGM for monitoring the activities under Slum Sanitation Program (SSP).
 Her experience in sanitation for the last four years gave her tremendous insight into other related issues like seepage management, health and hygiene, sustainable sanitation and improving quality of sanitation facilities provided by MCGM.

-She is an expert in her own right when it comes to working with slum communities of Mumbai, community mobilisation, formation of Community Based Organizations, report writing, networking, conducting surveys, hosting trainings and events, and forming liasons with MCGM and various other government departments.
+She is an expert in her own right when it comes to working with slum communities of Mumbai, community mobilization, formation of Community Based Organizations, report writing, networking, conducting surveys, hosting trainings and events, and forming liaisons with MCGM and various other government departments.

-In 2004, Aditi and Deepali had worked together on a rehabilitation programme for street children, understanding in the process their similar individual strengths.
-Aditi had always wanted to work for the rights of women and Urja was the perfect pedestal to actualise her passion.
-She works with renewed dedication with our young women and connects them to the opportunities in the outside world.
-On the other hand, with 14 years of experience, she ensures that the news from Urja travel to many places.
+In 2004, Aditi and Deepali worked together on a rehabilitation program for street children, understanding in the process their similar individual strengths.
+Aditi had always wanted to work for the rights of women and Urja proved to be the perfect avenue to actualize her passion.
+She works with renewed dedication with our young women and is the link between them and the opportunities provided by the outside world.

 Currently she is a private practitioner under Krizalyz and is a mental health consultant to different companies.
 She has trained many groups at regional, national and international levels and have dealt with various topics that deal with existential crisis; concerns about work and life balance with a firm focus on individual’s capacity to adapt and change.